jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 For the purpose of section 221(1), the employer of a shareholder-employee is deemed to make payment to the shareholder-employee of the earnings as an employee for a tax year on the date that the employer finally determines the amount of the earnings as an employee of the shareholder employee for that tax year.

 ### 7
-An employer who makes a payment to a shareholder-employee must,— (a) within the time within which the employer is required to furnish a return of income under section 33 of the Tax Administration Act 1994, deliver a statement of the total amount of shareholder-employee earnings paid or payable by the employer for the tax year to which the return relates; and
+An employer who makes a payment to a shareholder-employee must, within the time within which the employer is required to furnish a return of income under section 33 of the Tax Administration Act 1994, deliver a statement of the total amount of shareholder-employee earnings paid or payable by the employer for the tax year to which the return relates.
-(b) pay, by the date that income tax not previously due and payable is due and payable by the employer as specified in section RA 3 of the Income Tax Act 2007, the Residual Claims levy payable on such shareholder-employee earnings by virtue of section 193 or Part 11 calculated at the rate prescribed in regulations made under this Act, and the earner levy payable by virtue of section 219 calculated at the rates prescribed by regulations made under this Act.

 ### 8
 Neither an employer of any person referred to in section LC 3 of the Income Tax Act 2007 nor a PAYE intermediary is obliged to make any deduction under section 221(1) from amounts paid or provided by the employer to that person, unless the employer or the PAYE intermediary withholds an amount of tax on account of income tax under the PAYE rules from any such amount.